lightning/bolts/02-peer-protocol.md

 recipient code, though strict checking may help debugging.

-`max-accepted-htlcs` is limited to 483, to ensure that even if both sides send the maximum number of HTLCs, the `commit_sig` message will still be under the maximum message size.
+`max-accepted-htlcs` is limited to 483, to ensure that even if both sides send the maximum number of HTLCs, the `commitment_signed` message will still be under the maximum message size.
 It also ensures that a single penalty transaction can spend the entire commitment transaction, as calculated in [BOLT #5](05-onchain.md#penalty-transaction-weight-calculation).